-ERO’s frameworks for reviews explain the review process in a transparent and easy-to-understand way.
-The evaluation indicators are used to inform the judgements ERO makes when reviewing.
-They help early childhood services understand the basis for ERO’s judgements.
+ERO’s frameworks for reviews explain the review process in simple and transparent way.
+ERO uses the evaluation indicators when reviewing, so knowing about them will help early childhood services understand ERO’s judgements.

 In 2013, ERO revised its approach to early childhood service reviews.
 The review framework and evaluation indicators for most early childhood services (except home-based education and care services, hospital-based education and care services and kōhanga reo) are now included in one document: